bioinformatics-ua/dicoogle-learning-pack/_docs/building.md

 npm run css
 ```

-To watch for changes in JavaScript resources (good for building while developing):
+To watch for changes in JavaScript resources (good for development):

 ```sh
 npm run js:watch